Read DMCA for this image

 READ ALSO: Ama Ata Aidoo Net Worth

 Sylvester moved to London for his studies at the university.
 She was not happy with her marriage.
 Her husband was opposed to her profession.
-Her husband burned her 1st book name Second-Class Citizen in the year of 1974.
+Her husband burned her 1st book named Second-Class Citizen in the year of 1974.
 Buchi’s book name The Bride Price was published in the year of 1976.

 She got separated from her husband just when she was pregnant.
 Buchi got her B.Sc degree from the University of London in the year of 1972.
-She also got a Ph.D. degree from University in the year of 1991.
+She also got a Ph.D. degree from a University in the year of 1991.

 Buchi wrote her life in London on regular basis in the New Statesman.
-In her 1st novel, she focused on the character name Adah.
+In her 1st novel, she focused on the character named Adah.
 Her 2nd novel name Second-Class Citizen was published by Busby and Allison in 1974.